Jean7667/RBM_APP/README.md

 # Known bugs

-- function cleandata not finished to implement, this function was created to set valid data in the formbooking form.
+- function cleandata not finished to implement, this function was created to set valid data in the formbooking form. the validation is working partially, there is no error message yet booking is simply not allowed if done in the past or if it overlap

 - The username of the expert is not passed in the form t book the expert